Conditional Akaike information under covariate shift with application to small area estimation: Numerical studies

-where $\MSE_i^{\rm vb}$ is the MSE of the predictor based on the cAIC of \citet{VB05}.
+where $\MSE_i^{\rm vb}$ and $\MSE_i^{\rm fence}$ are the MSEs of the predictor based on the cAIC of \citet{VB05} and the fence method proposed by \citet{JRGN08}, respectively.
+To implement the fence method, we use the \texttt{fence.lmer()} function in the R package `fence'.
 Figure \ref{fig:MSE} shows the results.
-Although the performance of $\widehat{\cAI}$ based on the unit-level predictive model is similar to the cAIC of \citet{VB05}, $\widehat{\cAI}$ based on the area-level predictive model has much better performances in most areas.
-It is valuable to point out that the MSE of the predictor of the finite subpopulation mean can be improved using our proposed criteria, which motivates us to use them for variable selection in the small area prediction problem.
+Although the performance of $\widehat{\cAI}_{\rm u}$ is similar to the cAIC of \citet{VB05}, $\widehat{\cAI}_{\rm a}$ has much better performance in most areas.
+The performance of $\widehat{\cAI}_{\rm a}$ and that of the fence method are similar, both of which tend to select parsimonious models, though $\widehat{\cAI}_{\rm a}$ performs better than the fence method in most areas.
+It is valuable to point out that the MSE of the predictor of the finite subpopulation mean can be improved using our proposed criteria, which motivates us to use them for variable selection in the small area estimation problem.

+Finally, we apply our method to the original land price dataset.
+Table \ref{tab:SV} shows the variables selected by several methods.
+We can see from the table that cAIC by \citet{VB05} and $\widehat{\cAI}_{\rm u}$ select the same large model and that $\widehat{\cAI}_{\rm a}$ and the fence method select more parsimonious models.
+The estimates of the variance parameters for the model selected by $\widehat{\cAI}$ based on the area-level model are $\tah^2 = 0.0103299$ and $\sih^2 = 0.0230414$.
+This implies that our $\widehat{\cAI}$ method produces reasonable results for models which do not have a common variance parameter, though we assume this when deriving the criteria.